-considerations into policy debates.1739 As Ravetz notes: "The great lesson of post-normal science is that the quality of results does not depend on the elimination of uncertainty.
-Rather, the skilled management of uncertainty, along with the recognition of decision stakes, is the key to quality, especially in the precautionary fields."1740
+According to Burgess, this principle, also called the "post-normal style of problem solving," is used in the new "post-normal science."
+Post-normal science attempts to deal directly with complex interactions in the natural world, and therefore does not depend on the usual isolated methods of science as practiced in the laboratory.
+It also must deal with social, economic, and political synergies.
+Burgess argues that post-normal science recognizes heterogeneity in social groups, pluralism of values, and multiple knowledges, 1727 and, according to Ravetz and Funtowicz, injects ethical and spiritual considerations into policy debates.
+1728 As Ravetz notes: "The great lesson of post-normal science is that the quality of results does not depend on the elimination of uncertainty.
+Rather, the skilled management of uncertainty, along with the recognition of decision stakes, is the key to quality, especially in the precautionary fields."1729

 There are various typologies for classifying the dimensions of uncertainty that need to be considered in guiding the assessment practices by policy-makers.
-What these typologies have in common is that they attempt to assess the crucial nexus between learning outcomes on the one hand and policy outcomes on the other-a relationship also posited in the new Composite Learning Index produced by the Canadian Council on Learning.
+What these typologies have in common is that they attempt to assess the crucial nexus between learning outcomes on the one hand and policy outcomes on the other.
 In this case, it is posited that a greater acceptance of uncertainty in learning and in the state of knowledge should be reflected in more explicit acceptance of the precautionary principle in decision-making.
-Peterson, for example, makes a distinction between risk, uncertainty, and ignorance both in the state of knowledge and in the way this knowledge can guide policy, as shown in Table 15.
+Peterson, for example, makes a distinction between risk, uncertainty, and ignorance both in the state of knowledge and in the way this knowledge can guide policy, as shown in Table 14 below.